Tyler Freeman Preview, Player Props: Guardians vs. Blue Jays

 Tyler Freeman At The Plate

-- In seven of 34 games this season, he has scored, including multiple runs once.
+- In eight of 35 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.